 When bootstrapping goes beyond capability:

-Bootstrapping (funds from your own pocket) funds are so precious as it comes from your earnings.
+Bootstrapping (funds from your own pocket) funds are so precious when it comes from your earnings.
 Your venture can survive for small amount of time unless you were born rich.

 For numerous reasons your money get dried up before getting funds from venture capitalist.
 Burn rate will be pretty high in startups as it is being built from the scratch, Expected and Actuals would vary a lot.